-When activating a license, it is recommended to enter identifying information in the Activator Info field, such as your name, username, device name, etc. See Retrieve basic information about a license on page 41 for instructions about how to retrieve that information when needed.
+When activating a license, it is recommended to enter identifying information in the Activator Info field, such as your name, username, device name, etc. The Activator Info field is a simple text field intended to help users keep track of who currently has the license activated.
+This can be very helpful in cases where a single license is shared among multiple users or devices.
+See Retrieve basic information about a license on page 43 for instructions about how to retrieve that information when needed.